immobiliare/RealFlags/README.md

 ## License

-IndomioFlags is licensed under the Apache 2.0 license.
+IndomioFlags is licensed under the MIT license.
 See the [LICENSE](./LICENSE) file for more information.